Paul-Georges Ntep

-Paul-Georges Ntep de Madiba (born 29 July 1992) is a Cameroonian professional footballer who plays for the Cameroon national team.
-He plays as a forward and is known for his quick pace and technical skill.
+Paul-Georges Ntep de Madiba (born 29 July 1992) is a Cameroonian former professional footballer who played as a winger or forward.
+He was a France youth international, and eventually made two appearances for the France national team in 2015.
+He later switched his allegiance, playing four matches and scoring one goal for the Cameroon national team from 2018 to 2019.

 Club career

 Ntep was born in Douala, the largest city in Cameroon.
 He moved to France at the age of eight to live with his aunt who was situated in the commune of Grigny in southern Paris.
 He began his career at US Ris Orangis and spent two years at the club.
 During his stint with Ris Orangis, he embarked on several trials with professional clubs, which included Auxerre, however, he was not signed.
 In 2005, Ntep joined the under-14 team of Viry-Châtillon and, after a year's stint with another amateur club (ESA Linas-Montlhéry), signed with CS Brétigny Foot; a club that trained French internationals Patrice Evra and Jimmy Briand.
 While training at Brétigny, Ntep impressed club coaches and officials and, in 2009, was offered a three-day trial with professional club Auxerre, with whom Brétigny share a partnership.
 After a successful trial, he was signed to an stagiaire (internship) contract.